 Living room Renovations can price between $10,000 and $15,000, based on how big your living space.
-Simple jobs like painting won’t cost too much, naturally, but if you would like to replace flooring, place into a new couch, add light fixtures or move electric components, you can expect to spend $15,000 or more.
+Simple jobs like paint won’t cost too much, naturally, but if you would like to replace the flooring, place into a new couch, add light fixtures or move electric components, you can expect to spend $15,000 or more.

 How can I remodel my bathroom for cheap?